Definable decompositions for graphs of bounded linear cliquewidth: The proof strategy

 Define an \emph{atomic} $k$-derivation to be one where the underlying graph has at most one vertex.
-The number of different atomic $k$-derivations is finite and bounded only in terms of $k$, because the only freedom is the choice of the color and the profile of the unique vertex (if there is one), as well as the recoloring.
+The number of different atomic $k$-derivations is finite and bounded only in terms of~$k$, because the only freedom is the choice of the color and the profile of the unique vertex (if there is one), as well as the recoloring.
 Define $S_k$ to be the subsemigroup of the semigroup of all $k$-derivations which is generated by the atomic $k$-derivations.
 By definition, $S_k$ is finitely generated.
-The following claim is a straightforward reformulation of the definition of linear cliquewidth.
+The next lemma is a straightforward reformulation of the definition of linear cliquewidth.

-\begin{proposition} If a graph has linear cliquewidth at most $k$, then it is the underlying graph of some $k$-derivation $\sigma \in S_k$. \end{proposition} \begin{proof} Take any width-$k$ linear clique decomposition of the graph $G$ in question and turn it into a sequence of atomic $k$-derivations as follows.
+\begin{lem} If a graph has linear cliquewidth at most $k$, then it is the underlying graph of some $k$-derivation $\sigma \in S_k$. \end{lem} \begin{proof} Take any width-$k$ linear cliquewidth decomposition of the graph $G$ in question and turn it into a sequence of atomic $k$-derivations as follows.
 Every $\mathbf{Recolor}_{\phi}$ operation is replaced with an atomic $k$-derivation with empty underlying graph and recoloring $\phi$, whereas every $\mathbf{Add Vertex}_{i,X}$ operation is replaced by an atomic $k$-derivation with identity recoloring and underlying graph consisting of one vertex of color $i$ and profile $X$.
 The composition of the obtained sequence yields a $k$-derivation $\sigma\in S_k$ whose underlying graph is $G$. \end{proof}